ACDC CHEMICAL LICENCING TRAINING

 - the skills and knowledge to identify and apply and reporting control weeds methods;

 - and spray plans;

-- transportation, chemical management and storage.
+- transportation, chemical management, and storage.

 Students will be required to complete the course using the English language, both spoken and written.
-Students who are wishing to seek an ACDC license must have sufficient LL&N skills to read and comprehend chemical labels/MSDS in order to gain adequate knowledge of the chemicals they will be using, and individual requirements for the target species they will be spraying.
+Students who are wishing to seek an ACDC license must have sufficient LL&N skills to read and comprehend chemical labels/MSDS to gain adequate knowledge of the chemicals they will be using, and individual requirements for the target species they will be spraying.

 - AHCPMG301 Control Weeds